rapid7/insightconnect-plugins/dumbno/help.md

 # Description

-[Dumbno](https://github.com/ncsa/dumbno) is free and open source flow shunting software for Arista switches using EOS API.
-The InsightConnect plugin can add ACLs to the switches
+[Dumbno](https://github.com/ncsa/dumbno) is a free and open source flow shunting software for Arista switches using the EOS API.
+Using this plugin will allow users to add ACLs to switches

 # Key Features